Electrical & Electronics — Turkey

 Technical Requirements

-- Electrical safety: Different product categories correspond to different test standards.
-For example, household appliances apply to the TS EN 60335 series, and information technology equipment applies to the TS EN 60950 series.
-Products must pass tests for items including electric shock protection, temperature rise, insulation strength, fire retardancy, mechanical strength, etc. Product plugs must conform to Turkish local specifications, and instruction manuals and safety warnings for all products must be provided in Turkish.
+Electrical Safety: Different product categories correspond to different test standards.
+For example, household appliances apply to TS EN 60335 series, and information technology equipment applies to TS EN 60950 series.
+Products must pass tests for items including electric shock protection, temperature rise, insulation strength, fire retardancy, mechanical strength, etc. Product plugs must comply with local Turkish specifications, and all product instruction manuals and safety warnings must be provided in Turkish.
+Electromagnetic Compatibility (EMC): It basically adopts EU TS EN series EMC standards.
+For some categories (such as switching power supplies), the conducted emission limit is stricter than EU requirements; wireless products must meet the requirements of Turkey-specified frequency bands and transmission power limits.
+Must comply with Turkey's relevant additional requirements for restriction of hazardous substances and chemical registration.

 Certification Process

-WANVE, as a professional technical service organization, provides one-stop full compliance support for enterprise export.
+WANVE provides one-stop full compliance support for enterprise export.